 Pay attention to error output as you run the upgrade scripts.
 If you encounter errors that you cannot resolve yourself through additional troubleshooting, please report the errors to the Evergreen Technical Discussion List.

-Run the following steps as a user with the ability to connect to the database server.
+Run the following steps (including other upgrade scripts, as noted above) as a user with the ability to connect to the database server.